Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DISPENSE_REPORT_SLICE_TOPIC_`](#auto-config)  | Publish | Yes |

 This topic is where the mid-process datapoints on the dispensation process are published at a volume interval in liters defined by [`ServicesConfig.data_resolution_l`](#runtime-config).
 If the connection to the MQTT broker fails, these reports will fail to be sent and are lost, but the dispensation process will continue.
+Unfortunately, the [MQTT client](#dependencies) class is only able to send messages at a quality-of-service of 0.

 Outputs:
 - `["t"]` float.
 Current duration of the dispensation process in seconds.